ctkhanhly/epuri/Readme.md

 cd apps
 ```

-If you're running model 1,2,3 in a row, make sure to remove obtained credentials at the end of each experiment
+If you're running models 1,2,3 in a row, make sure to remove obtained credentials at the end of each experiment

 ```
 rm /etc/redis/*.{key,crt}